 |Source: Colliers International|

 Rental yields in Vietnam remain high, ranging from 6% to 7% in 2014, according to Chen Lian Pang of CapitaLand Vietnam.
 This is particularly true for high-end apartments in Hanoi and HCMC such as at Indochina Plaza Ha Noi, Dolphin Plaza and Starcity Le Van Luong.

 Monthly rents for apartments in Vietnam almost doubled in 2014 from the previous year, to reach US$2,000 to US$4,000, according to CBRE Vietnam.
 However the rent rise then paused, and in Q2 2015, the average monthly rent for apartments in HCMC stood at US$23 per sq. m., unchanged from the previous quarter, but down by 2% from a year earlier, according to Colliers International.

 The Vietnamese mortgage market is still relatively underdeveloped, with majority of homebuyers paying in cash.
 In an effort to boost the housing market, developers are now starting to work with banks to offer mortgages to buyers.

-However, high interest rates and strict loan procedures are still hindering the local mortgage market from flourishing.
+However, high interest rates and strict loan procedures still hinder the local mortgage market from flourishing.
 The loan-to-value (LTV) ratio rarely exceeds 50% of the appraised value of the property.
 The term period is usually 15 years.

-In June 2012, consumer prices rose by just 6.9% from a year earlier, the lowest rate in three years, according to the General Statistics Office (GSO).
+In the second quarter of 2015, Vietnam’s economy expanded by 6.44% from a year earlier, the highest growth in five years, according to the country’s General Statistics Office (GSO).